hertzmann/hertzmann.github.io/_posts/2026-06-01-scribbling.md

 <img src="../../../images/iphone_drawings/sax.jpg"  alt="Saxophone sketch" width="206" height="360" >
 </center>

+(The left picture was a drawing I made on my phone while traveling on the London Tube and looking at peoples' shoes.)

 Another way is when I try to draw scenes out the window of an airplane (as [mentioned in that previous post](/2020/11/02/abstract-painting.html)): the landscape is continually changing, so it's impossible to capture a "snapshot:" any drawing is just pulling visual elements from what I see and mostly just creating some abstraction.
 Here are drawings from two plane flights:

 <center>